 Change 5.13.3.20 in Draft IEEE P802.21.1/D01 as follows.
 MIS_Prereg_Xfer Response

 This message is used by the MISF running on the SPoS to complete the establishment of a security association between an MN and an appropriate TPoS.
 The corresponding primitive is defined in 5.11.12.3.
-SALifetime, KeyDerivationKey, and Nonce-N are not sent unless the MN sent Nonce-T in the MIS_Prereg_Xfer request.
-KeyDerivationKey is encrypted as described in 5.14.2.
+SALifetime, KeyDerivationKey, and Nonce-T are not sent unless the MN sent Nonce-N in the MIS_Prereg_Xfer request and the SPoS and the MN have a security association.
+When SALifetime and KeyDerivationKey are sent, the service specific TLVs shall be encrypted by the security association between the SPoS and the MN described in9 of IEEE Std 802.21-XXXX.